Homeless and Mental Health Strategic Plan

 View strategic plan to reduce or eliminate homelessness in Bell County: Operation: Rise

-It is a months-long process and part of the Homeless and Mental Strategic Plan.
-Dr. Robert Marbut, Jr. has gathered statistics on those experiencing homelessness in Bell County.
-He has also conducted focus groups and invited agencies from all over the county to participate, including faith-based groups, service industries, first responders and school districts.
+It was a months-long process and part of the Homeless and Mental Strategic Plan.
+Dr. Robert Marbut, Jr. gathered statistics on those experiencing homelessness in Bell County.
+He also conducted focus groups and invited agencies from all over the county to participate, including faith-based groups, service industries, first responders and school districts.

 Marbut presented his initial findings to City Council on Sept.
 6, 2022, addressing the five, strategic keys to successfully manage and reduce homelessness (understanding the exact problems, addressing the root causes/triggers, making big changes, improving service delivery, and ‘engaging’ vs. ‘enabling’), key data observations (including duration, gender trends, pre and post-employment numbers, homeless veteran rates and home-grown metrics).

-The consultant is studying five cohorts of homeless groups in Bell County, including those in encampments, males, women, families and individuals at risk of homelessness.
+The consultant studied five cohorts of homeless groups in Bell County, including those in encampments, males, women, families and individuals at risk of homelessness.

 The City of Killeen’s Homeless and Mental Health Strategic Plan includes earmarked funds for the construction of a multiplex with transitional housing and hiring a Licensed Master Social Worker.